web-infra-dev/rspress/README.md

 ## 🔥 Features

-- **🚀 Fast Startup**: Based on Rust-based build tool and markdown/mdx compiler, the build speed is extremely fast, bringing you the ultimate development experience.
+- **🚀 Fast Startup**: Based on Rsbuild and MDX compiler, the build speed is extremely fast, bringing you the ultimate development experience.
 - **📚 MDX Support**: MDX is a powerful way to write content, allowing you to use React components in Markdown.
 - **📦 Built-in Full Text Search**: Automatically generates a full-text search index for you during building process, providing out-of-the-box full-text search capabilities.
 - **🌈 Static Site Generation**: In production, it automatically builds into static HTML files, which can be easily deployed anywhere.